Auto Law Firm

 🚨 California-Specific Legal Note:

-In California, car dealers must clearly disclose the final sale price and all added fees or markups before you sign anything.
-Under the California Vehicle Code Section 11713, it’s illegal for a dealership to misrepresent the total sale price of a vehicle, advertise one price and then charge another, or add unauthorized fees without your written consent.
+In California, car dealers must clearly disclose the final sale price and all added fees before you sign.
+Under Vehicle Code section 11713, it is illegal for a dealership to misrepresent the total sale price, advertise one price and charge another, or add unauthorized fees without your written consent.
+Starting October 1, 2026, the CARS Act (SB 766) also requires that advertised prices be all-in (excluding only taxes and government fees), making undisclosed markups harder to justify.
 State and federal regulations also govern dealership pricing practices to ensure compliance and consumer protection.

 If you agreed to a lower advertised price, and the final paperwork included a higher price without clear explanation or approval, you may have been the victim of deceptive pricing—and you have the right to take legal action.
 Dealerships have a legal responsibility under the law to fully disclose all costs and terms to buyers.
 Lemon law and warranty protections may also apply if the vehicle has defects or undisclosed issues.
 Consumer protection laws, including lemon law and warranty statutes, are in place to safeguard your rights in these situations.